Mediacom99/zx/README.md

 - [ ] searching/filtering
 - [ ] copy to clipboard / execute selected command
 - [ ] select multiple commands and chain them or pipe stuff between them
+- [ ] add blacklist feature (those commands will be ignored if found in histfile)

 ## Advanced features